 If you have done all the above, your violin will already sound a lot better.
 You will be thrilled by the difference.
 The playability of your violin will be improved together with the response time of the string.
 You will feel motivated to go further and improve even more your violin and technique.
 So read on, there is a lot more to cover.

-Buy new strings
+1. Buy new strings and install them

 You should change your strings regularly.
 If you are a student, I would say on average everything months, or more if you play a lot.
 But even if your stings still look good, they might be worn out.
 Don’t forget that your strings endure a lot of wear and tear.
 They withstand a lot of tension plus they vibrate a lot while sustaining the weight of the bow.
-If you play chords, even a lot more pressure is applied on them.
+If you play chords, even a lot more pressure is applied to them.

 So they tend to distend or stretch, even if you can’t notice it.
 They even stretch in an uneven way between them, or within different parts of themselves.
 That causes the phenomenon of false strings.
-It means that the strings vibrate un-evenly and produce a blurry sound, without edge.
+It means that the strings vibrate un-evenly and produce a blurry sound, without an edge.
 They are tricky to play in tune.
 You find it difficult to play double stops and especially fifth.
 They even can have a higher pitch if you play forte rather than piano.
 You should get rid of them as soon as possible.

 Even if your strings are not false, as described above, they may be worn out and lose the edge to the sound.
 If you look at them with a magnifying glass, you can see that the wire is worn out.
 Plus, there is some rosin on it, between each round of wire.
 After some time, it is particularly difficult to clean off the rosin perfectly.
 So this is another case where you must change strings.